-The total OPEB liability was determined by an actuarial valuation performed as of June 1, 2018, using the following actuarial methods and assumptions.
+The total OPEB liability at May 31, 2020, as determined by an actuarial valuation as of June 1, 2018 using the alternative measurement method, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+The OPEB liability was rolled forward by the actuary using updated procedures on May 31, 2020, including updating the discount rate at May 31, 2020, as noted below.

 Actuarial valuation date June 1, 2018

-Measurement date May 31, 2019
+Measurement date May 31, 2020

 Actuarial cost method Entry-Age Normal

 Inflation 3.00%

-Discount rate 3.51%
+Discount rate 2.16%

-Healthcare cost trend rates Ranging from 7.10%

-to 7.20% in Fiscal 2019, depending on Plan, to an Ultimate Trend Rate of 5.00%
+Healthcare cost trend rates Ranging from 7.10% to 7.20% in Fiscal 2019, depending on Plan, to an Ultimate Trend Rate of 5.00%

 Asset valuation method N/A

-Mortality rates RP-2014 with Blue

-Collar Adjustment improved generationally using MP-2016
+Mortality rates RP-2014 with Blue Collar Adjustment improved generationally using MP-2016